ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/grants.md

 #***********************HIGHLIGHTS SECTION - INCLUDES NEWS AND EVENTS*****************************
 tag: "grants" #news tag to pull in relevant news articles.
 This tag needs to be included in the "post" front matter
-CAP-event-title: Listening Session: Proposed Changes to Title 2 CFR
+CAP-event-title: Listening Session for Proposed Changes to Title 2 CFR
 CAP-event-date: February 4, 2020
 CAP-event-text:
 #***********************END HIGHLIGHTS SECTION - INCLUDES NEWS AND EVENTS*****************************